DrAma999/SwiftPigpio/README.md

 Swift-friendly wrappers for the Raspberry Pi GPIO via the [`pigpio`](http://abyz.me.uk/rpi/pigpio/) C library.
 Compatible with Raspberry PI 4, 3, zero.

+[!NOTE] : Project is still on heavy development not all functionalities of `pigpio` are implemented.

 ## Features

 - GPIO helpers with Swift enums (`GPIOMode`, `RaspberryPin`)